 Thank Matt from Animagus for that tip!

 To gain XP fast, use a lot of Baruffio’s Brain Elixir!
-This is especially useful at the very beginning of the game, when most foundables are still new and give bonus XP.
-Also use Baruffio’s Brain Elixir when you’re doing multiple fortress battles or unlocking multiple portkeys.
+This is especially useful at the very beginning of the game, when most Foundables are still new and give bonus XP.
+Also use Baruffio’s Brain Elixir when you’re doing multiple Wizarding Challenges or unlocking multiple Portkeys.

-Healing Potion is necessary if you want to complete high-level fortress battles.
-Invigoration Draught and Strong Invigoration Draught are also key for high-level fortress battles.
-However, if you just want to grind XP, you can solo fortresses without any potions.
+Healing Potion is necessary if you want to complete high-level Wizarding Challenges.
+Strong Invigoration Draught is also key for high-level Wizarding Challenges.
+However, if you just want to grind XP, you can solo Fortresses without any Potions.

 Use all three levels of Exstimulo Potion liberally.
 You receive these frequently as rewards, plus they’re easy to replace by brewing.
-Save Strong Exstimulo Potion and Potent Exstimulo Potion for foundables with a high thread level.
+Save Strong Exstimulo Potion and Potent Exstimulo Potion for Foundables with a high threat level.